FIN4007 - International Finance

 Upon completion of this module, students should be able to:

-- identify the basic factors affecting exchange rates in a floating exchange rate system;
+- comprehend the factors affecting exchange rates in a floating exchange rate system;

-- describe the different forms and consequences of central bank intervention in the foreign exchange market;
+- interpret the different forms and consequences of central bank intervention in the foreign exchange market;

-- demonstrate the basic equilibrium relationships, or parity conditions, among spot exchange rates, forward rates, inflation rates and interest rates;
+- analyze the basic equilibrium relationships, or parity conditions, among spot exchange rates, forward rates, inflation rates and interest rates;

 - demonstrate the various ways in which a firm is affected by exchange rate changes and assess the effective management of that exposure;